decentralized-identity/sidetree/docs/Q-and-A.md

 ## **Q: What's the difference between Sidetree and blockchain?
 Lots, it's a totally different beast.
 There are only a few similarities, for the record:
-- THe tree-like structure of Side-tree resembles the Merkletree in which blockchain tend to store proofs of transactions (hashes)
+- THe tree-like structure of Side-tree resembles the Merkle tree in which blockchain tend to store proofs of identifier events (hashes)
 - Core Proof Files form the signature-chained backbone for the state lineages of all DIDs in the system.
 _(@henkvancann)_

-The pinning mechanism making the periodic anchoring possible in Sidetree relies on “merkle trees,” which are basically cryptographic data structures compressing large volumes of transaction data into a single “merkle root.”
-This allows massive batching and pooling of transactions, and allows a different set of security and privacy guarantees to be layered on top of those of the anchor point.
-Out of this combination of sidechains and merkle trees evolved the concept of Sidetree-- a protocol first proposed by Microsoft’s Daniel Buchner, and incubated with major contributions and iterative thinking in the DIF community.\
-(_@bumblefudge_)
+Sidetree is however NOT a Merkel Tree system - it doesn't use these Merkle trees anywhere.
+It's literally just ipfs files of highly compact lists of data that interlink to each other.
+(_@csuwildcat_)

+#### **Q: what's the "tree" in Sidetree if it is not a Merkle tree system?
+The tree in _Merkle tree_ stems from the fact that the leaves are all content hashes and the branches 2 hashes combined to a single higher level hash.\
+That makes a _Merkle tree_ traversable in logN complexity (telephone book like search) to detect why a root hash fails.

+Sidetree uses IPFS which in turn uses [Merkle DAGs](https://docs.ipfs.io/concepts/merkle-dag/#merkle-distributed-acyclic-graphs-dags)
+**Merkle DAGs are similar to Merkle trees**, but there are no balance requirements, and every node can carry a payload.
+In DAGs, several branches can re-converge or, in other words, a node can have several parents.

+The tree in Side tree refers to {TBW prio 2}\
+_(@henkvancann)_

 ## *Q: Why does Sidetree need a blockchain?
 _...when it has nodes in a network that could federatively establish consensus?_